Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 Just mark my words.

-We asked for documents, and they're hiding something from us.
+We asked for documents and they're hiding something from us.

-Uh they can't go at the guy as substance.
+They can't go with the guy's substance.

 You know, they're actually acting like it's not fair.